-Copayments

-A copayment is a fixed amount of money you pay to the provider, facility, pharmacy, etc., when you receive services.
+Copayments A copayment is a fixed amount of money you pay to the provider, facility, pharmacy, etc., when you receive services.
 Example: When you see your PPO physician you pay a copayment of \$20 per visit.

-We also have a separate copayment for:

-- Inpatient hospital confinement; PPO: \$200 per admission, non-PPO: \$300 per admission - Outpatient services facility charge; PPO: \$100 per facility, per day, non-PPO: \$150 per facility, per day

-• Deductible

-A deductible is a fixed amount of covered expenses you must incur for certain covered services and supplies before we start paying benefits for them.
-Copayments, coinsurance and prescription drug program charges do not count toward any deductible.

-- The calendar year deductible is \$350 per person.
-Under a family enrollment, the deductible is satisfied for all family members when the combined covered expenses applied to the calendar year deductible for family members reach \$700. - We also have separate deductibles for: - Certain covered expenses for the treatment of mental health and substance abuse.
-The calendar year deductible is \$350 per person/\$700 per family. - Expenses for dental treatment of an accidental injury to sound, natural teeth; \$100 per person, per accident.
+We also have a separate copayment for: Inpatient hospital confinement; PPO: \$200 per confinement; non-PPO: \$300 per confinement under both High Option and Standard Option • High Option outpatient services facility charge; PPO: \$100 per facility, per day; non-PPO: \$150 per facility, per day • Standard Option inpatient hospice care; PPO: \$200 per each period of hospice care; non- PPO: \$400 per each period of hospice care, until benefits stop at 60 days • Standard Option outpatient hospice care; non-PPO: \$25 per day until benefits stop at 60 days Deductible A deductible is a fixed amount of covered expenses you must incur for certain covered services and supplies before we start paying benefits for them.
+Copayments, coinsurance, any penalties, and prescription drug program charges do not count toward any deductible. • The calendar year deductible is \$250 per person under both High Option and Standard Option.
+Under a family enrollment, the deductible is satisfied for all family members when the combined covered expenses applied to the calendar year deductible for family members reach \$500 under High Option and Standard Option.
+We also have a separate deductible for certain covered expenses for the treatment of mental health and substance abuse.
+The calendar year deductible is \$250 per person/\$500 per family under both High Option and Standard Option.
 Note: If you change plans during open season, you do not have to start a new deductible under your old plan between January 1 and the effective date of your new plan.
 If you change plans at another time during the year, you must begin a new deductible under your new plan.

-• Coinsurance

-Coinsurance is the percentage of our allowance that you must pay for your care.
+And, if you change options in this Plan during the year, we will credit the amount of covered expenses already applied toward the deductible of your old option to the deductible of your new option.
+Coinsurance Coinsurance is the percentage of our allowance that you must pay for your care.
 In most cases, coinsurance doesn't begin until you meet your deductible.

-Example: You pay 10% of our allowance for in-network or 30% of our allowance for out of network laboratory services.
+Example: You pay 10% of the Plan allowance for in-network laboratory services under High Option or 15% of the Plan allowance under Standard Option.
 Note: If your provider routinely waives (does not require you to pay) your copayments, deductibles, or coinsurance, the provider is misstating the fee and may be violating the law.
 In this case, when we calculate our share, we will reduce the provider's fee by the amount waived.

-For example, if your physician ordinarily charges \$100 for a service but routinely waives your 30% coinsurance, the actual charge is \$70.
+For example, if your physician ordinarily charges \$100 for a service but routinely waives your 30% out-of-network coinsurance, the actual charge is \$70.
 We will pay \$49 (70% of the actual charge of \$70).

-• Differences between our allowance and the bill Our "Plan allowance" is the amount we use to calculate our payment for covered services.
-Fee-for-service plans arrive at their allowances in different ways, so their allowances vary.
+Differences between our allowance and the bill

+Our "Plan allowance" is the amount we use to calculate our payment for covered services.
+Feefor-service plans arrive at their allowances in different ways, so their allowances vary.
 For more information about how we determine our Plan allowance, see the definition of Plan allowance in Section 10.